dcr-eyethink/eyethinkdata/README.md

 information from questionnaires.
 Performs basic plotting of RDIs (pirate plots), and correlations from raw data and ANOVAs and mixed models.

-Usethe code below to walk through the vignette for example of how to use functions
+Use the code below to walk through the vignette for example of how to use functions

 ``` r
 devtools::install_github("dcr-eyethink/eyethinkdata")